Eric Cole Betting Profile: The Sentry - PGA TOUR

 Cole's Best Finishes

-- Cole participated in 36 tournaments last season, securing six finishes in the top five and earning seven top-10 finishes.
+- Cole teed off in 36 tournaments last season, securing six finishes in the top five and collecting seven top-10 finishes.

-- Last season Cole put up his best performance at the ZOZO CHAMPIONSHIP at Accordia Golf Narashino CC.
-He shot -8 and finished second (six shots back of the winner).
+- Last season Cole put up his best performance at the ZOZO CHAMPIONSHIP, where he finished second with a score of -8 (six shots back of the winner).

-- With 950 points last season, Cole ranked 40th in the FedExCup standings.
+- Cole accumulated 950 points last season, which ranked him 40th in the FedExCup standings.

 Cole's Strokes Gained Rankings